avnet-iotconnect/iotc-st-image-classification/README.md

 The project has been tested with python 3.12.

+The optional OTA feature requires IoTConnect REST API, which requires Python 3.11 or newer.

 Create a virtual environment at the root of this repo:
 ```bash
 python3 -m venv .venv